sancarn/vba-articles/_posts/2023-10-18-why-do-people-use-vba.md

 > I work on a platform that cost my organization an eye-watering sum of money to produce, over the span of two years, and the engineers responsible for it elected to use spreadsheets to control the infrastructure, so we now have a spreadsheet with 400 separate worksheets that powers but one part of this whole shambling mess.

-I'm speculating here, but I'd imagine that the business is using VBA to some capacity to control their 400 worksheet collection.
-So this begs the question:
+I'm speculating here, but I'd imagine that the business/SMEs (Subject Matter Experts) are using VBA to some capacity to control their 400 worksheet collection.
+So this begs the question...

-## Why do people use VBA
+## Why do people use VBA?

 In order to answer this question, we must first look at another question - who actually uses VBA in the first place?
 In 2021 I ran a poll on [/r/vba](http://reddit.com/r/vba) where I asked redditors why they code in VBA.